swiftlang/swift-evolution/proposals/nnnn-actors.md

 When a given declaration (the "overriding declaration") overrides another declaration (the "overridden" declaration), the actor isolation of the two declarations is compared.
 The override is well-formed if:

 * the overriding and overridden declarations have the same actor isolation or
-* the overriding declaration is actor-independent.
+* the overriding declaration is non-isolated.

-In the absence of an explicitly-specified actor-isolation attribute (i.e, `@actorIndependent`), the overriding declaration will inherit the actor isolation of the overridden declaration.
+In the absence of an explicitly-specified actor-isolation modifier (i.e, `nonisolated`), the overriding declaration will inherit the actor isolation of the overridden declaration.

 #### Protocol conformance